 Aaron Mrotek, Northern Arizona University, Masters in Climate Science and Solutions

 Mrotek, A., C.B.
 Anderson, A.E.J.
 Valenzuela, L. Manak, A. Weber, P. Van Aert, M. Malizia & E.A.
 Nielsen.
-In press.
+2019.
 An evaluation of local, national and international perceptions of benefits and threats to nature in Tierra del Fuego National Park (Patagonia, Argentina).
 Environmental Conservation.

 During the summer of 2018, I had the opportunity and pleasure to participate in the Huillín Project.
 The huillín is known in English as the southern river otter and it inhabits the coastal ecosystems (despite its name) of Tierra del Fuego, including Staten Island.
 Our team was integrated by several Biology students from the Universidad Nacional de Tierra del Fuego (UNTDF), a Biology student from Northern Arizona University and myself – Celina Goodall, an Environmental Science student from UNTDF.
 Dr. Alejandro Valenzuela was the project leader and is a professor at UNTDF, who has been working on this species for several years, and he taught us what we needed to know about this endangered otter and guided our work in this research project.